malanski/CalculatorX/README.md

 - Create a Online Calculator SASS + HTML
 - Use JavaScript
 - Customizate Design

 This project is a responsive applications Calculator using HTML CSS(SASS) and JavaScript.
+With this project I have learned how to use a javaScript code to count seconds, minutes and hours. as long the page stays open, in order to save background processing.

 ### Technologies:
 - HTML5